visurg-ai/LEMON/README.md

    $ cd surg-3m && pip install -r requirements.txt
    ```

 * **Models used in data curation**, We provide the models used in our data curation pipeline to assist with constructing the Surg-3M dataset, including video storyboard classification models, frame classification models, and non-surgical object detection models.
-The models can be downloaded from [🤗 Surg3M curation models](https://huggingface.co/visurg/Surg3M_curation_models), and the model loader file can be found at [src/model_loader.py](https://github.com/visurg-ai/surg-3m/blob/main/src/model_loader.py).
+The models can be downloaded from [🤗 Surg3M curation models](https://huggingface.co/visurg/Surg3M_curation_models).

 Surg-3M dataset
 --------------------------

-> Researchers working in academic institutions can request direct access to the full Surg-3M dataset in LMDB format for non-commercial purposes by sending email to chengan.che@kcl.ac.uk)
+> Researchers working in academic institutions can request direct access to the full Surg-3M dataset in LMDB format for non-commercial purposes by filling the request form in our [🌐 Website](Todo))

 You can use our code of the data curation pipeline and provided annotation file (["labels.json"](https://github.com/visurg-ai/surg-3m/blob/main/labels.json)) to recreate the whole Surg-3M dataset.